AmcorPackaging/Liquiform-wiki/CMS-Content-Model.md

 ![LiquiForm data model](./images/dataModel.png)

-Our content model has this [structure](./CMS-Structure), to be fetched by our code base.
+Our content model has this [structure](./CMS-Structure), to be fetched by our codeBase.
+_Warning_: Don't modify the ContentTypes unless you know how to handle the response in the codeBase.